-I’m a writer and editor in south London.
+I’m a feature writer and editor in south London.
 My work has appeared in publications like FT Weekend Magazine, Esquire, The Economist, and Port.
 I’ve reported from places such as China and the US, and interested in using storytelling to break down complex issues, trends, and industries.

+Sometimes I work with organisations and brands, helping them with content strategy, tone of voice, and copywriting (who doesn’t?).
 In my spare time I play sports.
 I have a sweet tooth.
 I like good longform journalism, or magazine writing, or literary non-fiction, or whatever you want to call it.

 My features and profiles have been published in The Financial Times, Courier Magazine, Port, Esquire, The New Statesman, Huck, Delayed Gratification, The Times, The Independent, Time Out London, Time Out Shanghai, The Economist.